IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   Provisioning -- Setting up the initial rules and updating them when the situation changes.
 The administrator may say "Authorize Dr. X to have access".
 The steps taken to make this happen are called provisioning.

--   Delegation -- Adding, transferring and revoking authorization from one person to another.
+-   Delegation -- Adding, transferring, and revoking authorization from one person to another.
 This is closely related to provisioning.
 It differs in that it can only transfer authority that has already been provisioned, and it may track changes to provisioned access for the original person.

 -   Authentication -- Determining that the actual user (at the moment of authentication) is the claimed identity.